GovTechSG/seed-documentation/post-onboarding-instructions/mac-os.md

   <kbd>![warp-teams](../images/cloudflare-warp-macos/warp-teams.png)</kbd>

-  ?>  If you need to connect to a different VPN, disconnect and quit from the WARP client.
+  ?> The WARP client connects your device to the Cloudflare network, which functions like a VPN.
+If you want to connect to a different VPN, first turn off WARP connection before connecting to other VPN network.
+WARP will be automatically turned on after three hours and this will affect your other VPN connections.